magnesj/ResInsight/docs/CompletionExport.md

     -- Perforation Completion : MD In: 67.0264 - MD Out: 70.402 Transmissibility: 6.10679
        UWell-1   WELLI1    2   8   6    6    OPEN     1*    6.106791E+00   0.21600   1*   0.00000   1*   'Y'    /

+### LGR for completions (Temporary LGRs)
+The previous section describes the export of COMPDATL for completions intersecting existing LGRs, loaded from file.
+This section will describe how to have ResInsight create temporary LGRs around completions, and then export COMPDATL for those LGRs.
+To accomplish this, do the following:
+- Create LGRs for completions on selected well paths.
+See [Completions LGR](#completionslgr)
+- Export completions the usual way.
+See [Completion Export](#completionexport)

 ## Multi Segment Well Model

 It is possible to export all the completions to a text file containing the Eclipse input data